shannaniggans/fancy4n6.github.io/_posts/2022-05-20-ACSC-BSides-IR-Challenge-2021-04-Privilege-Escalation.md

 tags: ACSC-Challenge-2021
 toc: true
 ---

+#### Post series
+In April 2021 the ACSC hosted an IR challenge at BSides Canberra.
+I am writing up a blog post for each of the different sections of the challenge including the tools set up.
+The complete listing of all the parts I've written up can be found <a target="_blank" href="{{ site.baseurl }}/tags#ACSC-Challenge-2021">here.</a>

+The challenge can be downloaded <a href="https://www.cyber.gov.au/acsc/view-all-content/news/acsc-cyber-security-challenge">here</a> along with all the details you need to get going.
+<p>-----</p>

+## 4 - Privilege Escalation
+>So the actor was aware that sample 2 was replicated onto CORP-WEBDEV, giving them access further into the network.
+What would they have done next?

 Once the attacker has established themselves on the network, they will look to gain additional privileges such as administrator, or admin like accounts.
 The questions in this section are focus on `corp-webdev.alien.local`.

 To complete this section I have used the following tools: